Doctors Revision

 The Menstrual Cycle

 The menstrual cycle is a monthly series of natural changes in hormone production and the structures of the uterus and ovaries.
-It is a complex, coordinated process that prepares the female body for the possibility of pregnancy.
+It is a complex, highly coordinated process that prepares the female body for the possibility of pregnancy.

-Key Organs & Hormones Involved
+1. Key Organs & Hormones Involved (The HPO Axis)

-Hypothalamus
+1. Hypothalamus

-Releases GnRH to start the cascade.
+Releases Gonadotropin-Releasing Hormone (GnRH) to start the cascade.

-Pituitary Gland
+2. Anterior Pituitary Gland

-Ovaries
+3. Ovaries

-Uterus
+4. Uterus

 The Purpose of the Cycle